-The College (CPTBC) staff are providing guidance, not a directive, on what may constitute urgent physical therapy services.
+The College (CPTBC) staff have provided guidance, not a directive, on how to carry out physical therapy services.
 Registrants must consider their practice context and use independent professional judgement to make responsible decisions.

 Services to address a decline in functional independence, quality of life or safety of those beginning to fail at home including risk of: falls, deterioration of mobility or transfers, respiratory distress, hospital (re)admission, disabling chronic pain, or the ability to care for dependents.

 Services specified as urgent by the referral source or are deemed urgent to prevent a poor outcome following a recent fracture, surgery, chest infection; or for those having extended wait for surgery; or for those being prevented from returning to work.

 Necessity of service which can only be provided by in-person/direct care.

 Services for clients with complex care needs who require a co-ordinated team approach.

 Services to support clients in critical roles remaining at work i.e. health professionals, emergency services in the community, essential services employees.